Scott L. Harris, Ph.D Northwestern University - David B. Pittaway Director of Debate

 Jake is a Graduate Teaching Assistant in the Department of Communication Studies.
 He debated in high school at Dexter High School, and for five years at Wayne State University.
 At Wayne State University, Jake qualified to the National Debate Tournament 3 times and reached the elimination rounds at multiple national tournaments including Georgia State University, Harvard, the University of Southern California, California State University Fullerton, Northwestern, and the University of Texas.
 He also received a top-20 speaker award at the 2014 Georgia State University and Harvard tournaments.

 Sean is a Graduate Teaching Assistant in the Department of Communication Studies.
 He has been a coach at KU since 2012.
 He has also coached at New Trier High School and Shawnee Mission East.
 As a debater at KU he was the Top Speaker at the 2011 CEDA National Tournament and received speaker awards at every major national tournament.
 He qualified for the NDT 3 times as a first round at large qualifier and was the 5th ranked first round at large team in 2012.
 He was in the elimination rounds at the NDT three times, reaching the quarterfinals in 2012.
 He reached at least the quarterfinals at every major national tournament including winning the Wake Forest tournament and twice reaching the semi-finals of the CEDA national tournament.

-Justin Kirk - Assistant Debate Coach
+Xi Li - Assistant Debate Coach

 Talya Slaw - Assistant Debate Coach